UsamaSajjadAhmed/ResumeClassifierML/README.md

 # Resume Classification Using Machine Learning

 ## Overview 🔍
-This repository contains a machine learning pipeline designed to automate the classification of resumes into specific job categories.
-By leveraging Natural Language Processing (NLP) and machine learning models, the project provides an efficient solution to streamline recruitment processes, replacing manual classification with automated predictions.
+This repository contains a machine-learning pipeline designed to automate the classification of resumes into specific job categories.
+By implementing Natural Language Processing (NLP) and machine learning models, the project provides an efficient solution to streamline recruitment processes, replacing manual classification with automated predictions.

 ## Features ✨